tekichan/100-days-of-code-ios/LOG.md

 **Thoughts**: View component statements look similar to other frontend frameworks like ReactJS.
 Closure looks like Lambda in Java or Python.
 EnvironmentObject sounds very new to me.

 **Link to work**: (tbc)

+## Day 2: 23 May 2022

+**Today's Progress**: How to draw shapes with CGPoint and customize animation effects.

+**Thoughts**: Drawing with CGPoints seems like drawing SVG.
+The animation effect customization is powerful to fine tune given animations.
+The tutorial's hint to pin the main view while adjusting animations in sub-view is useful.

+**Link to work**: (tbc)